couchbase/kafka-connect-couchbase/HOWTO-RELEASE.md

 ## Refresh the generated documentation

 Some reference documentation is generated from Javadoc.

+Before you start, make sure you have cloned the connector documentation repository: https://github.com/couchbase/docs-kafka

+Set the `KAFKAC_DOCS_REPO` environment variable to the path to the root directory of that repo.

 Run this command to regenerate the docs:

     mvn clean test-compile exec:java

-If any AsciiDoc files are modified as a result, make sure the changes look good and then commit them.
+If any AsciiDoc files in the docs repo are modified as a result, make sure the changes look good and then commit them.

+## Update documentation

+In the `docs-kafka` repo:

+1. Edit `docs/antora.yml` and bump the version number if application.
+2. Verify `compatibility.adoc` is up-to-date.

 ## Bump the project version number

 1. Edit `pom.xml` and remove the `-SNAPSHOT` suffix from the version string.
 2. Edit `examples/custom-extensions/pom.xml` and update the `kafka-connect-couchbase.version` property.
 3. Edit `README.md` and bump the version numbers if applicable.
-4. Edit `docs/antora.yml` and bump the version number if application.
-5. Verify `compatibility.adoc` is up-to-date.
-6. For major or minor version bumps, review uncommitted API and consider promoting to committed.
+4. For major or minor version bumps, review uncommitted API and consider promoting to committed.
-7. Verify the connector metadata `pom.xml` is up-to-date, particularly the `<requirements>` section.
+5. Verify the connector metadata `pom.xml` is up-to-date, particularly the `<requirements>` section.
-8. Commit these changes, with message "Prepare x.y.z release" (where x.y.z is the version you're releasing).
+6. Commit these changes, with message "Prepare x.y.z release" (where x.y.z is the version you're releasing).